apexu06/english-portfolio/src/markdown/final_act_mage_bandits_fireball.md

 you of the first time you cast a fireball, which almost burned down the entire magic school library.

 Nonetheless, you decide to study more pyromancy, as the fireball seems to have saved your life not once but twice in a short time period.
-From that day on, you became on with the fireball, using it for the rest of your life.
+From that day on, you became one with the fireball, using it for the rest of your life.

 ## Pyromancy Ending